 Ming T. Tan, Ph.D., presented an invited talk at the 2016 AHA/ASA International Stroke Conference, held February 16th-19th at the Los Angeles Convention Center on Designing the Next Generation of Rehabilitation Clinical Trials: Learning from Cancer in Early Stage Trial Designs and Predictive Analysis

-In December 2015 we hosted yet another successful Research Practicum Defense poster presentation.
+In December 2015, we hosted a successful Research Practicum Defense poster presentation.
 The defense is the culmination of our students’ year long work on a research project mentored by our faculty.
 In the course of their projects, students learn advanced tools and techniques and apply them towards solving a practical problem from biomedical fields, thus contributing to scientific advancements.
 This year, there were 24 high quality research projects, with topics ranging from methods in next generation sequencing analysis to adaptive clinical trial design to epidemiological studies of congenital defects.
 The quality was praised by everyone involved, including our external collaborators.

 Ling Cai, Ph.D., has been promoted to Senior Biostatistician.
 Dr. Cai has been a biostatistician within our department since 2013.
 She received both her Ph.D. in chemical physics and Master’s degree in mathematical statistics from the University of Maryland at College Park in 2009.
 Dr. Cai provides consulting services for medical students’ Independent Study Projects, which is required for their graduation.
 She also collaborates with medical doctors and scientists for their funded research, grant applications, and clinical trials protocols and analysis plans; and supports the departmental teaching activities.

-Ao Yuan, Ph.D., has recently been promoted from Senior Biostatistician to Associate Professor.
+Ao Yuan, Ph.D., was recently promoted from Senior Biostatistician to Associate Professor.
 Dr. Yuan received his Ph.D. in statistics from University of British Columbia.
 Before joining the department in June 2014, he worked at Howard University National Human Genome Center as a research biostatistician for about 14 years, where he conducted research in biostatistics, clinical trials, empirical methods, and Bayesian methods.

-Xiaogang “Simon” Zhong, Ph.D., has been promoted to Assistant Professor.
+Xiaogang “Simon” Zhong, Ph.D., was recently promoted to Assistant Professor.
 Dr. Zhong’s research focuses on developing statistical methods and tools for analysis of high-throughput genomic and epigenomic data.
 He have worked extensively on gene expression microarray data from various technology platforms, genome-wide association studies of SNPs and copy number variants, enrichment of molecular pathways, impact of structural variants in the evolution of pathways and next generation sequencing data.

 Between May 25 and June 8, 2015, Professor Kepher Makambi was a guest lecturer at Pan African University Institute of Sciences, Technology and Innovation (PAUSTI) near Nairobi, Kenya.
-He gave two talks, titled “Data Science, Big Data and High-D Data: Is the Future of Statistics Threatened?” and “An Overview of Quantitative Data Synthesis".
-Above, he is pictured with PAUSTI faculty and students.
+He gave two talks, titled “Data Science, Big Data and High-D Data: Is the Future of Statistics Threatened?” and “An Overview of Quantitative Data Synthesis”.

 Professor Emeritus Ed Gehan was one of the invited speakers at the Fraud in Clinical Trials seminars held in Brussels, Belgium on April 20.
 He presented “Fraud in Clinical Trials: The Krebiozen story.”
 Professor Ming Tan presented an invited talk on design and analysis of multidrug combination studies and Phase I Clinical Trials at the Paris Symposium on Early Phase Clinical Trial Methodology on April 16, 2015.